pingcap/tidb/docs/design/2020-06-01-global-kill.md

 Integer overflow is ignored at this stage, as `local connId` should be long enough.

 #### 5. global kill
 On processing `KILL x` command, first extract `serverId` from `x`.
-Then if `serverId` aims to a remote TiDB instance, get the address from cluster info, and redirect the command to it by "Coprocessor API" provided by the remote TiDB, along with the original user authentication.
+Then if `serverId` aims to a remote TiDB instance, get the address from cluster info (see also [`CLUSTER_INFO`](https://docs.pingcap.com/tidb/stable/information-schema-cluster-info#cluster_info)), and redirect the command to it by "Coprocessor API" provided by the remote TiDB, along with the original user authentication.

 ## Compatibility

 - Incompatible with legacy 32 bits clients.
 (According to some quick tests by now, MySQL client v8.0.19 supports `KILL` a connection with 64 bits `connId`, while `CTRL-C` does not, because it truncates the `connId` to 32 bits).
 A warning is set prompting that truncation happened, but user cannot see it, because `CTRL-C` is sent by a new connection in an instant.

+- [`KILL TIDB`](https://docs.pingcap.com/tidb/v4.0/sql-statement-kill) syntax and [`compatible-kill-query`](https://docs.pingcap.com/tidb/v4.0/tidb-configuration-file#compatible-kill-query) configuration item are deprecated.